 - 1. The TPC size shall be limited to 40 members assuming 100 submissions annually with 4 reviews per paper (approximately 10 papers per reviewer).
 Each year, the TPC will initially include 40 members.
 If number of submissions ends up exceeding 100, the TPC shall be increased accordingly. - 2.
 Membership terms shall be limited to three years.
 This can be calculated as the number of years served on the TPC in past 3 years divided by 3, and shall not exceed a constraint of 1.
+The membership clock shall start with TPC membership at HOST 2017.
 Serving as the Program and/or Vice Program Chair shall not count as membership in the TPC when calculating this value. - 3.
 The Steering Committee (SC) shall determine the following constraints: 1) minimum number of members from current/past OC and SC; 2) minimum percentages of TPC members from academia, industry, and government; 3) maximum number of TPC members from a single institution; 4) maximum percentages of TPC members from academia of full, associate, assistant, and other rank (e.g., research scientist, post doc); and 5) number of TPC members possessing specific areas of expertise (see keywords). - 4.
 The 40 TPC candidates who fulfill the above criteria and rank at the top of the evaluation scoring system described below shall be selected for the TPC.